 Australia and the EU have a convergence of views on many global economic issues and cooperate to promote international prosperity in the WTO and G20.

-Australia’s major services export to the EU in 2015 was personal travel services (mainly recreational travel) - worth $5.3 billion.
-Personal travel services were also the largest single services import from the EU during the same period with a value of $7.5 billion.
+Australia’s major services export to the EU in 2016-17 was personal travel services – excluding education (mainly recreational travel) - worth $5.1 billion.
+Personal travel services – excluding education were also the largest single services import from the EU during the same period with a value of $8.3 billion.

 Australia is well placed to be a reliable and efficient supplier of goods and services to Europe.
 For information on export opportunities, see the Austrade country profiles for the various member states.